gregwhitaker/gocd-puppet/README.md

 Getting Started
 ---

-Vagrant Box is based on the `hashicorp/precise32` box.
+Vagrant Box is based on the `sles11` box.
 If you do not have this box, add it with

-    vagrant box add hashicorp/precise32
+    vagrant box add sles11 http://puppet-vagrant-boxes.puppetlabs.com/sles-11sp1-x64-vbox4210.box

-Puppet module as of now has been tested only with debian distributions.
+Puppet module as of now has been tested only with SLES11 and Debian distributions.
 There may be some problems installing it on other package trees/distributions.

 Make sure you have [Vagrant][vagrant] and [Virtual Box][vbox] installed.
 To get a Go server and agent running on a local VM, run the following commands: